JoaoMinistro17/Socket-RMI-Java/README.md

 # FSD - Distributed Systems

-This project consists in the client/server comunication using java sockets and RMI methods.
+This project consists in the client/server communication with java sockets and RMI.

 ## Instalation
 Clone this repository: